Genet (animal): Threats

 Loss of habitat due to deforestation and conversion of land to agriculture is a major threat for the crested servaline genet and Johnston's genet.
 Both genet species are also hunted for meat and skins.
 They are listed as Vulnerable on the IUCN Red Lists.
 These are also major threats for Bourlon's genet, which is classified as Near Threatened.

 The aquatic genet may be affected by hunting, but major threats have not yet been identified.
 It is listed as Near Threatened on the IUCN Red List.

 The king genet and the Abyssinian genet are so poorly known that threats cannot be identified.
 Both are listed as Data Deficient on the IUCN Red Lists.

 The remaining genet species are not considered threatened and are listed as Least Concern on the IUCN Red Lists.

 Etymology

 The etymological origin of the word 'genet' is uncertain; it may be a derivation of the Arabic name djarnet.
 The English word comes from Old French 'genete', which came from Spanish 'gineta'.

-As pets
+In captivity

 Most genets that are kept as pets are common genets, rusty-spotted genets or Cape genets.
 As enforced by the Centers for Disease Control and Prevention (CDC), keeping a genet as a pet is prohibited in certain states in the US.
 Some states have specific laws regarding the possession of exotic pets.
 Genet prices can exceed $1500 for both the purchase and shipment of the animal.
 Genets are not suited to life in captivity, and it is not recommended to keep one as a pet.
-They are solitary animals in the wild and will not get along well with other pets such as cats or dogs.
+They are solitary animals in the wild and will not get along well with other common household pets such as cats or dogs.